tarwn/lessthandot-hugo/blogs/content/posts/2011-12-30-2011-that-time-i-packed.md

 **Highlights**

   * The people.
-From the LTD posse to my MADPASS posse to the people I met at the FreeCon in March to all 1,000 people I introduced myself to at Summit (I'll get the other 4,000 next year)…the best part of my year was the people.
+From the LTD posse to my MADPASS posse to the people I met at the FreeCon in March to all 1,000 people I introduced myself to at Summit (I'll get the other 4,000 next year)...the best part of my year was the people.
   * Speaking at PASS Summit.
 It's that awesome.
 I hope I can do it again.
   * Starting a user group, and 10 months later, still having it go strong.
   * Running with SQL people at events.
 This will never get old.
 Two of my loves, combined.